IT-DMS-GH/NY_Notary_Notes/Notes.md

 ### §333.
 When conveyances of real property not to be recorded.

 - A Recording officer cannot record or accept for record any conveyance this not in english.
-- If the conveyence is not in english, it must be translated by a certified translator.
+- If the conveyance is not in english, it must be translated by a certified translator.
 - The translator must attach a copy of their certification of translation.

 <p align="right"><a href="#Contents">[Back to Top]</a></p>